 - students who require psychiatric care and medication monitoring, and/or

 - students whose issues demand a level or continuity of care that cannot be met within an academic calendar type schedule (the counseling center can only see students when they are enrolled in classes and classes are in session).

 A comprehensive list of mental health providers in the Fredericksburg community is maintained by Mental Health America Fredericksburg and can be accessed here.
 Equipped with this list, the counseling center staff will meet with the student and help narrow the choices, based on the student’s concerns, preferences, location of the provider’s office and so on.

 If there are any specific procedures to follow in making an appointment, we will review them, but we expect the student to call and make the appointment with the community provider.
 We do this for two reasons.
 The first is practical.
 Often when first calling, the student will be asked to leave a number and other information for a call-back.
 Second, it is important that the student be proactive in helping him/herself and be willing to commit to treatment.

-Generally, CAPS staff will continue to follow the student until after s/he has actually attended a session with the community mental health provider.
-We ask each referred student to return to CAPS following that session so that we can check in and see if there are any further referral issues that need to be addressed.
+Generally, the counseling center staff will continue to follow the student until after s/he has actually attended a session with the community mental health provider.
+We ask each referred student to return to the counseling center following that session so that we can check in and see if there are any further referral issues that need to be addressed.
 We do not continue to follow students after they have established treatment relationships off-campus, but we are always ready to assist in a crisis or if s/he needs additional referrals.